Welcome / Bienvenido

 Literary Fiction

-Between Caracas and the Cold
+Between the Caribbean and the Snow

 They Danced for the Flesh is his debut novel.
-Written between Montreal and Ocao — a fictional coastal village stitched together from the cacao plantations, the fishermen, and the Diablos Danzantes of the Venezuelan coast — it marks his transition from filmmaking to literature, and brings his cinematic eye to a story of memory, guilt, and the dangerous beauty of things that ask for our worship.
+Written between Montreal and Ocao (a fictional coastal village stitched together from the cacao plantations, the fishermen, and the Diablos Danzantes of the Venezuelan coast), it marks his transition from filmmaking to literature, and brings his cinematic eye to a story of memory, guilt, and the dangerous beauty of things that ask for our worship.

-Available for interviews, readings, book club visits, and festival appearances — in English and Spanish.
+Available for interviews, readings, book club visits, and festival appearances, in English and Spanish.

 Based In